top of page

 Old Stavanger

-There are five medieval churches in the City of Stavanger.
 Stavanger Cathedral is in the heart of the city centre.
 The cathedral was built in 1125, making it one of the oldest churches in Norway.
 The cathedral is currently closed due to renovation work and is scheduled to be completed in time for the city’s and cathedral’s 900th anniversary in 2025.
 The cathedral is a spectacular sight, and a natural focal point in the city centre.
-Three of Norway’s oldest stone churches can be found on the islands Talgje, Finnøy and Rennesøy, as well as Norway’s only preserved medieval monastery, Utstein Monastery, dating from 1260.

 Øvre Holmegate in the centre of Stavanger has become one of the city’s biggest tourist attractions and one of its most photographed locations.
 All the houses on this street are painted in bright colours and its cafés, pubs, specialist shops and art shops are popular among locals and visitors alike.